IgniteUI/igniteui-docfx/en/components/grids_templates/remote_data_operations.md

     }
 ```

-So in order to handle this use case properly we will implement a mix of remote and local pagination logic.
+In order to handle this use case properly, let's put some custom logic.
 First it is necessary to know the total number of the records that are on the server.
-Based on that information and how much records we would like the display per page we can calculate which is the last page with remote data and when to perform local pagination.
+Given that, we calculate the total number of data pages on the server (see `this._totalPagesOnServer `) and based on its value, we implement custom pagination logic.

 ```typescript